 What is an Escrow Deposit in a Real Estate Transaction?

-An Escrow Deposit, also known as an Earnest Money Deposit, is money that a homebuyer puts down as a sign of good faith when purchasing a home.
+An escrow deposit in a real estate transaction, also known as an earnest money deposit, is money that a homebuyer puts down as a sign of good faith when purchasing a home.

 When is the Escrow Deposit Collected?